Table of Contents

-Although helicopter parents have earned quite a negative reputation in mainstream media, researchers have not found consistently negative outcomes in children.
+Although helicopter parents have earned quite a negative reputation in mainstream media, researchers have not found consistently negative impacts on children.
 Some studies actually found that this parenting style could produce favorable results in grown children due to the parents’ intense support1.
+Find out the pros and cons of this parenting style.

 The inconsistency is mainly caused by the fact that “helicopter parenting” is not a well defined term in psychology.
 Unlike the four Baumrind parenting styles, there isn’t an universally agreed upon definition on what constitutes helicopter parenting.
 As a result, various studies using different definitions arrived at different conclusions on its effects.